Multiracial Americans: Admixture

 On census forms, the government depends on individuals' self-identification.
 Contemporary African-Americans possess varying degrees of admixture with European (and other) ancestry.
 They also have various degrees of Native American ancestry.
-In addition to being found to have 8% Asian and 19.6% European ancestry, African-Americans, who were sampled in 2010, were found to be 72.5% African; the Asian ancestry serving as a proxy for Native-American.
+Using ancestry-informative markers, a 2010 study found African-Americans to be 75.2% African, 19.6% European, and 8% Asian.
+The study noted West Africa was most represented.

 Many free African-American families descended from unions between white women and African men in colonial Virginia.
 Their free descendants migrated to the frontier of Virginia, North Carolina and South Carolina in the 18th and 19th centuries.
 There were also similar free families in Delaware and Maryland, as documented by Paul Heinegg.

 In addition, many Native American women turned to African-American men due to the decline in the number of Native American men due to disease and warfare.
 Some Native American women bought African slaves but, unknown to European sellers, the women freed the African men and married them into their respective tribes.
 If an African-American man had children by a Native American woman, their children were free because of the status of the mother.

 In their attempt to ensure white supremacy decades after emancipation, in the early 20th century, most southern states created laws based on the one-drop rule, defining as black persons with any known African ancestry.
 This was a stricter interpretation than what had prevailed in the 19th century; it ignored the many mixed families in the state and went against commonly accepted social rules of judging a person by appearance and association.
 Some courts called it "the traceable amount rule."
 Anthropologists called it an example of a hypodescent rule, meaning that racially mixed persons were assigned the status of the socially subordinate group.

 Prior to the one-drop rule, different states had different laws regarding color.
 More importantly, social acceptance often played a bigger role in how a person was perceived and how identity was construed than any law.
 In frontier areas, there were fewer questions about origins.
 The community looked at how people performed, whether they served in the militia and voted, which were the responsibilities and signs of free citizens.
 When questions about racial identity arose because of inheritance issues, for instance, litigation outcomes often were based on how people were accepted by neighbors.